Chris Eckert

 Chris Eckert (born February 22, 1986) is an American actor, comedian and writer who is a current main company member of The Groundlings, and has appearances in shows such as Raising Hope, Super Fun Night, The Comeback, and Mad TV.

 Life and career

 Chris Eckert was born in Oakland, California.
 He attended Hayward High School and graduated in 2004.
+He then attended and graduated from The American Academy Of Dramatic Arts.
 He is a member of The Groundlings, an improv and sketch comedy troupe based in Los Angeles.
-In 2015, Chris starred in a campaign for Fiat and NBCUniversal opposite Bobby Moynihan.
-Chris is the grandson of decorated British officer Sandy Smith.
+In 2015, Eckert starred in a campaign for Fiat and NBCUniversal opposite Bobby Moynihan.
+Eckert is the grandson of decorated British officer Sandy Smith.